moralesUJI/IR2120_2425/README.md

 # IR2120
-Public Files and projects of the _IR2120 Manipulació Robòtica_ course for students of the 2425 year
+Public files and folders of the _IR2120 Manipulació Robòtica_ course for students of the 2024/2025 year.

  Directories
 * **notebooks**: Notebooks tutorials for different topics